-The remuneration committee will comprise Dr. Erik Lium, James McCullough and Julian Huw Baines.
+The remuneration committee will comprise Dr. Erik Lium, who will act as chair, James McCullough and Julian Huw Baines.
 The remuneration committee will review and make recommendations in respect of the Executive Directors' remuneration and benefits packages, including share options and the terms of their appointment.
 The remuneration committee will also make recommendations to the board concerning the allocation of share options to employees under the intended share option schemes.